 Major investments include the usage of \$2.8M of ARPA (American Rescue Plan Act) funds to acquire three properties in the City's Metro Center.
 The portfolio totals over 130K gross sq. ft. of opportunity in the heart of downtown's central business and entertainment district.
 Funding is being used to reduce the negative impacts that the properties currently have on the neighborhood and to position them for future productive re-use.
-The City anticipates final negotiations with a preferred developer during summer of 2023, with transformation and redevelopment beginning shortly afterwards.

 The City will continue to build on the hundreds of millions of dollars in private and public investment in Springfield's downtown that occurred over the last decade.
-To that end, the City is investing \$4M in the redevelopment of the Court Square Hotel property adjacent to City Hall.
+Recently, the City invested \$4M in the redevelopment of the Court Square Hotel property adjacent to City Hall.
 This historic building, once a symbol of Springfield as an early industrial and innovation hub, has been vacant and sliding into disrepair for decades.
-The restoration of this landmark hotel will be a sign of how far the City has come over the past decade.
+The restoration of this landmark hotel is a sign of how far the City has come over the past decade.
 The building's return to the tax rolls is also emblematic of how public investment can help spur private development, which in turn allows the City to provide more resources for residents.
-Once completed, the Court Square Hotel will be converted into 64 housing units and provide 12,000 square feet of retail and restaurant space on the first floor.
-This project is anticipated to be completed in FY24.
+Completed in FY24, the Court Square Hotel was converted into 74 housing units and provides 12,000 square feet of retail and restaurant space on the first floor.

 The City was awarded \$3M, with no match required, from Amtrak to improve the Riverfront Park entrance.
-A \$3.1 million renovation to the Riverfront Park was completed three years ago.
+A \$3.1M renovation to the Riverfront Park was completed four years ago.
 The park is now a place for residents, workers, and tourists to relax and enjoy the City's riverfront, as well as a location for concerts and public events.
 This new funding from Amtrak will be used to help renovate the downtown entrance by making it more handicap accessible and permanently blocking access to the park over two active rail lines, enhancing public safety and access to the park for residents.